 14-year-old Sofia Legg was found hanged at her home in Somerset in September 2016.
 In July, her inquest heard that her mother Sandy had taken Sofia to her GP in March 2015 after becoming worried about her low mood and teachers reporting signs of self-harm.
 The doctor referred her to CAMHS, but they decided that she did not meet the criteria for specialist support.
 In June 2016, Sofia’s GP made an “urgent referral” to CAMHS after the teenager said that she had been having suicidal thoughts.
 She was seen twice in July by a care co-ordinator who told Sandy that there was a six-month waiting list for cognitive behaviour therapy.
 The day before Sofia’s death, the care co-ordinator met with Sofia, who told her that she had put an item that could have been used for self-harm under her bed.
 Sandy told the inquest that the care co-ordinator “gave us a crisis plan, which included things like talking…No follow up appointment was made during this meeting but (the care co-ordinator) said she would speak to a psychiatrist and review the case to see whether medication was a good option and that she would contact me as soon as she had an answer.”
 Whether the care co-ordinator meant by this statement that she was thinking about commencing, stopping or changing Sofia’s medication was not reported.
 In November, the coroner’s PFD Report was published.
 Here, various appointments that Sofia had with her GP and CAMHS between April 2015 and September 2016 were summarised, but the coroner decided to make no mention of medication in his report.

 14-year-old Jeff Antwis had a history of Asperger’s and had been known to CAMHS in Shrewsbury since 2014.
 His inquest in November heard that, in the four months leading up to his death in January, Jeff had made several attempts to end his life.
 His mother made two appointments with a mental heath nurse in the month before he died, where his medication was discussed.
 Five days after the second appointment, Jeff was struck by a train at a level crossing.
+(A PFD Report, submitted by the coroner and published in February 2018, made no mention of medication.)

 At her inquest in July, 15-year-old schoolgirl Ruby Seal from Carlisle was described as “a bright, sensitive and witty teenager”, who loved music and skateboarding.
 In February she had hanged herself while at home alone, having been awarded a certificate of achievement at school the week before she died.
 The inquest was told that Ruby had a history of self harm and low mood.
 However, she had received treatment which was believed to have been successful, and she wasn’t deemed a suicide risk by health professionals, her teachers or her family.